 This is a 2-person group project.
-You should find a partner to work with right away, and email TAs to inform us of your pairing.
-If you are having problems with this (there could be an odd number of people in the class), send mail to the class mailing list, cs168.2013-14.f@lists.cs.brown.edu, or ask us.
+You should find a partner to work with right away, and post your pairing on Piazza to inform the TAs of your pairing.
+If you are having problems with this (there could be an odd number of people in the class), post something on Piazza or ask us.
 Once the groups are set, you'll be assigned a mentor TA to help you through this project and the next, TCP.
 TCP will build on this project, so your effort on design will pay off twice.